Michael Brennan

 Interposers: I developed multiple flex PCB interposers to transmit Single-Pair Ethernet and high-voltage power throughout a key robotics platform.
 This project proved an excellent opportunity for learning more about mechanical co-design and integration, high-voltage and flexible PCB design, and designing boards to work in EMI-heavy environments.

 Motor drivers: I designed a 150V, 200A, 3-phase brush-less motor driver for high-performance robotics actuation.
-Apart of a family of in-house motor drivers, a unique feature to this one was the addition of an EMI filter on its phase output stages.
+Part of a family of in-house motor drivers, a unique feature to this one was the addition of an EMI filter on its phase output stages.
 For this filter, I conducted extensive simulation work in LTSpice, and designed a test board to verify my work in the lab, using an oscilloscope, high-voltage power supply, and other tools.

 Technologies & Skills: Altium Designer, STM32, Rust, RTIC, Python, LTSpice, Git, Ultra Wideband, Single-Pair Ethernet, Flex PCB Design, EMI Filtering, High-Voltage Design, PCB Design, Robotics Hardware